 Skip to main content

-QVC Group, parent of QVC and HSN, filed prepackaged chapter 11 on April 16, 2026 in SDTX to eliminate over $5B of $6.53B in funded debt under an RSA with three creditor groups.
-Trade creditors and Cornerstone Brands creditors are unimpaired; emergence targeted within 90 days.
+QVC Group, parent of QVC and HSN, filed prepackaged chapter 11 on April 16, 2026 in SDTX to implement a $5B+ debt cut, reducing $6.6B to $1.3B.
+Trade creditors and Cornerstone Brands creditors are unimpaired; emergence is targeted within 90 days.

 QVC Group, Inc. and more than fifty affiliated debtors filed prepackaged chapter 11 petitions on April 16, 2026, in the U.S. Bankruptcy Court for the Southern District of Texas (lead case number 26-90447 (ARP), Hon.
-Alfredo R. Pérez), seeking to eliminate over $5 billion of approximately $6.53 billion in funded debt while leaving trade vendors, employees, and Cornerstone Brands creditors unimpaired.
-The company said in its filing-day announcement that the restructuring will reduce the principal amount of debt as of December 31, 2025 from approximately $6.6 billion to $1.3 billion, and that the deleveraged entity will emerge as Reorganized QVC, Inc. The filing follows eight months of pre-petition negotiation with three creditor groups — the Bank Group under the $2.90 billion Revolving Credit Facility, the QVC, Inc. Notes Group representing $2.15 billion in secured notes, and the LINTA Notes Group representing $1.48 billion in unsecured holding-company notes — and is supported by a Restructuring Support Agreement executed the same day as the petitions.
-The Debtors filed a Joint Prepackaged Plan of Reorganization and Disclosure Statement contemporaneously with the petitions, with the court already setting a combined Disclosure Statement and Plan Confirmation Hearing for May 26, 2026, targeting emergence in approximately 90 days per the press release.
+Alfredo R. Pérez), seeking a $5 billion-plus debt cut while leaving trade vendors, employees, and Cornerstone Brands creditors unimpaired.
+The company said the restructuring will reduce debt to approximately $1.3 billion as of December 31, 2025, and that the deleveraged entity will emerge as Reorganized QVC, Inc. The filing follows eight months of pre-petition negotiation with three creditor groups — the Bank Group under the $2.90 billion Revolving Credit Facility, the QVC, Inc. Notes Group representing $2.15 billion in secured notes, and the LINTA Notes Group representing $1.48 billion in unsecured holding-company notes — and is supported by a Restructuring Support Agreement executed the same day as the petitions.
+The Debtors filed a Joint Prepackaged Plan of Reorganization and Disclosure Statement contemporaneously with the petitions and originally set a combined hearing for May 26, 2026, targeting emergence within roughly two months — a timeline that slipped once the plan drew confirmation objections.

 Lead DebtorQVC Group, Inc. (50+ jointly administered debtors)